ncatlab/nlab-content/pages/4929.md

 This way we get a category, $TS$, of transition systems.

 +--{: .query}
-[[Tim Porter|Tim]] In [[partial function]] there is a description of partial functions as spans.
+[[Tim Porter|Tim]]: In [[partial function]] there is a description of partial functions as spans.
 I think I have seen a source which uses spans to define a mild generalisation of morphisms for transition systems, but I cannot remember where (and whether it was worth it).

 =--